The

 The Benefits of Making Homemade Pizza Kits

-• No consideration of special diets— Researchers estimate up to 5.9 million American children have food allergies.
+• No consideration of special diets: Researchers estimate that 1 in 13 children, or 8% of children in the United States, have a food allergy.
 With the incidence of food intolerance and allergies increasing every year, more and more parents must pay scrupulous attention to what their child eats.
-Prepackaged lunch kits have a myriad of ingredients kids with food allergies and intolerances can’t eat.
+Prepackaged pizza kits may have some ingredients kids with food allergies and intolerances should not eat.

-• No personalization options — The thing that makes these lunch kits convenient — prepackaging — is also what makes them unyielding when it comes to customization.
+• No personalization options: While prepackaged pizza kits are convenient, they’re not customizable.
 With no way of substituting ingredients, customers have no choice but to buy the kits as-is, even if their children don’t like everything that comes in it.

 There are many benefits of making your own pizza kits at home, which include:

-• Lower cost— Statistics project Americans will spend more than $41 billion on kids’ food and beverages this year alone.
-Convenience often comes with a price.
-It is much more cost-effective to make and assemble DIY lunch kits for kids that contain ingredients you can make ahead in large batches and refrigerate or freeze for future use.
+• Lower cost: With a growing need for convenience across cultures, more parents are spending on prepackaged meals.
+This convenience comes at a price.
+Verified Market Research shows parents spent $137.8 billion globally on children’s food and beverages in 2023.
+It is much more cost-effective to make and assemble DIY pizza-making kits for kids that contain ingredients you can make ahead in large batches and refrigerate or freeze for future use.

-• Control over portions and food pairings — With control over portions, you can be sure your child is getting a lunch kit that will both nourish and fill them up.
-Pair them with other fun healthy snacks of their choosing so they will genuinely want to eat what’s inside.
+• Control over portions and food pairings: With control over portions, you can be sure your child is getting a lunch kit that will nourish and fill them up.
+Pair them with other fun, healthy snacks of their choosing so they will genuinely want to eat the food.

-• Ability to tailor to special diets — For parents of children who require a special diet due to food allergies and intolerances, it’s imperative to know every ingredient to the last detail.
-When you make your own pizza kit at home, you can be sure you know exactly what is in it and adjust ingredients accordingly.
+• Ability to tailor to special diets: Parents of children who require a special diet due to food allergies and intolerances must know every ingredient to the last detail.
+When you make your own pizza kit at home, you can ensure safe ingredients for your child.

-• Getting kids involved — Making homemade pizza lunch kits is a fun way to get kids involved in meal choice and preparation.
+• Getting kids involved: Making homemade pizza lunch kits is a fun way to get kids involved in meal choice and preparation.
 It also encourages them to try new foods and help with family tasks.
-They are easy to prepare ahead and simple for a child to quickly assemble on their own at home or at school.
+They are easy to prepare ahead of time and simple for a child to assemble quickly on their own at home or school.

 What You’ll Need to Make Your Own Kid-Friendly DIY Pizza Kit